Skurfz/cuesmash/README.md

 ## TODO:

-1. `cuesmash init` - a command that sets up a new iOS or Andriod repo with cucumber, appium, and needed dependencies.
-2. reporting - at the end of a run provide reports of the results.
+1. reporting - at the end of a run provide reports of the results.
-3. passing build options to xcodebuild (sandbox, mocked, live).
+2. passing build options to xcodebuild (sandbox, mocked, live).